ThreatDataScience/blast3r/readme.txt

                                           "([0-9]{1,3}[\.]){3}[0-9]{1,3}")
  --peers (--get-peers)                  : Get the current peers of each torrent
                                           (default: false)
+ --query VAL                            : Run a search with the specified query
+                                          strings as targets.
  --save-config                          : Saves the provided config to disk
                                           (default: false)
  --strike-api-url VAL                   : The strike api base url (default: